 (h) where a floor finish is vinyl or similar material, that material turned up and sealed to the side of any fixture or fitting with a cove of 25 mm radius; and

-(i) every window, doorway and other external opening protected in such a manner as will exclude as fare as practicable, flies and other flying insects.
+(i) every window, doorway and other external opening protected in such a manner as will exclude as far as practicable, flies and other flying insects.

 3. Coolrooms